 - It is missing many other parts that most people expect to find in Linux.

 - hal91 runs off a RAM disk.
 If you edit any files on the hal91 disk, or add any files to the disk, your changes will be lost when you shut your computer off.
-See
+See section 5.2 of the hal91 user's guide for a way to avoid this.

 - You must use the "mount" command to get hal91 to access your hard disk.
 The "mount" command can be hard to use.
 The "mount" command does not work for Windows NT, 2000, or XP users.
 Sorry.